push-protocol/push-sdk/packages/examples/nft-notification-using-smart-contract/README.md

 2. **Configure Hardhat:**

-   - Add your private key and RPC URL in the `hardhat.config.js` file.
+   - Add your private key and RPC URL in the `.env` file.

 3. **Update Contract Configuration:**